joshpaynedesigns/jpbase/plugins/better-search-replace-pro/README.txt

 2. After running a search/replace dry-run.

 == Changelog ==

+= 1.4.1 - July 25, 2022 =
+* Security: Backup and import filenames now contain a random salt
+* Security: Selected tables are now confirmed to exist before processing the request

 = 1.4 - April 7, 2022 =
 * New: Better Search Replace has a brand new user interface